Jon Favreau

 Childhood and Early Life

 Jon was born into a family of teachers living in Queens, New York.
-He is the only child of a Jew, Madeleine Favreau, and Charles Favreau, an Italian American.
-Even though his father was a catholic, the boy was raised as a Jew and attended a Jewish school in the Bronx.
+He's the only child of Madeleine Favreau, who was Jewish, and Charles Favreau, an Italian American.
+Even though his father was Catholic, Jon was raised Jewish and attended a Jewish school in the Bronx.

 When Jon turned thirteen, his mother died of leukemia.
 This tragedy was a deep shock for the teenager.
-However, his father did everything to help his son recover after the family tragedy and wouldn`t feel himself an orphan.
+However, his father did everything to help his son recover from the family tragedy and not feel like an orphan.

-Charles, who was a teacher at a school for children with developmental disabilities, often took his son to theaters and film representations.
+Charles, who taught at a school for children with developmental disabilities, often took his son to theaters and film screenings.

-When Jon was in elementary school, he played in a school play for the first time.
-That feeling always stayed with him.
+When Jon was in elementary school, he performed in his first school play.
+That feeling never left him.
 But at that time, he wasn't even thinking about an acting career.
-In middle school, he seriously got involved in biology but continued to rehearse with a school drama club.
-That was a typical list of plays for an American school of the 70s: Finian's Rainbow, Li'l Abner, and Guys and Dolls.
+In middle school, he got seriously involved in biology but continued rehearsing with the school drama club.
+These were typical plays for American schools in the '70s: Finian's Rainbow, Li'l Abner, and Guys and Dolls.
 The last one was his mom's favorite.
-When she passed away, Jon's mentors decided to stage the musical in remembrance of her.
+When she passed away, Jon's mentors decided to stage the musical in her memory.

 Young Jon Favreau